Quick Facts About Educational Leadership in North Carolina

 - Ask yourself why you need a doctorate.
 Is it to qualify for a significant pay raise?
 Is it to prepare yourself for consulting & higher education teaching opportunities later in your career?
 Is it for the bragging rights?
 These are valid reasons, but remember that you always have the option to earn an Ed.S. for career purposes and then tackle an All But Dissertation (ABD) Completion program later down the line.

 - Be very careful about putting yourself in debt.
-Visit the fellowships & scholarships section in this guide, get in touch with recent Ed.D. alumni, and talk to your family before you make a decision.
+Get in touch with recent Ed.D. alumni and talk to your family before you make a decision.
 A doctorate is a significant investment of time & money.
 If you’re willing to study online, check out our rankings of the Best and Cheapest online education doctorates in the country.

 Case Study #3: Higher Education Administrator Ready for Promotion